89Q12/M3E5/README.md

 # M3E5
-M3E5 is a Discord bot that implements a AI chat bot and a personal assistant.
+M3E5 is a Discord bot that implements a AI chat bot and a home assistant.
 The chat bot is based on Google's nmt AI, its a bit hacky but quite fun.

 # Why the name?